auth0/Auth0.Android/README.md

 #### Use Code grant with PKCE

-> Before you can use `Code Grant` in Android, make sure to go to your [application's section](https://manage.auth0.com/#/applications) in dashboard and check in the Settings that `Client Type` is `Native`.
+> Before you can use `Code Grant` in Android, make sure to go to your [application's section](https://manage.auth0.com/#/applications) in the dashboard and check in the Settings that `Token Endpoint Authentication Method` is set to `None` and `Application Type` is set to `Native`.

 ```java